Installing DataStax Community on any Linux-based platform

 - Python 2.6+ (needed if installing OpsCenter).

-- If you are using Ubuntu 10.04 LTS, you must update to JNA 3.4, as described in Installing the JNA using the binary tarball.
+- If you are using Ubuntu 10.04 LTS, you must update to JNA 3.4, as described in Installing the JNA from the JAR file.

 The binary tarball runs as a stand-alone process.

 Check which version of Java is installed by running the following